Azure/azure-event-hubs-java/readme.md

 ### Running Integration tests

-Set these Environment variables to be able to run unit tests targeting Microsoft Azure EventHubs service:
+Set the following two Environment variables to be able to run unit tests targeting Microsoft Azure EventHubs service:

-  * EVENT_HUB_CONNECTION_STRING
+  * EVENT_HUB_CONNECTION_STRING - the event hub connection string to which the tests should target. the format of the connection string is: `Endpoint=----NAMESPACE_ENDPOINT------;EntityPath=----EVENTHUB_NAME----;SharedAccessKeyName=----KEY_NAME----;SharedAccessKey=----KEY_VALUE----`.
+[Here's how to create an Event Hub on Azure Portal and get the connection string](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create).

-  * EPHTESTSTORAGE
+  * EPHTESTSTORAGE - the Microsoft Azure Storage account connection string to use while running EPH tests.
+The format of the connection string is: `DefaultEndpointsProtocol=https;AccountName=---STORAGE_ACCOUNT_NAME---;AccountKey=---ACCOUNT_KEY---;EndpointSuffix=---ENPOINT_SUFFIX---`.
+For more details on this visit - [how to create an Azure Storage account connection string](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string#create-a-connection-string-for-an-azure-storage-account).

 ### Explore the client library with IDEs